London Stadium: Athletics

-Anniversary Games
+London had bid to host the 2015 World Athletics Championships using the Olympic Stadium.
+The bid to host the event at the stadium was withdrawn, due to uncertainties arising out of who would operate it after the Olympics, as a number of plans for the stadium involved removing the athletics track.
+With issues resolved over keeping the athletics track in the stadium, London bid for the 2017 World Athletics Championships.
+The bid was supported by London's Mayor Boris Johnson and the British Government.
+On 11 November 2011, the IAAF awarded the 2017 World Championships to London.
+The World Para Athletics Championships were planned to take place a month before the able-bodied championships originally at the Alexander Stadium in Birmingham before being switched to the stadium.

+At the championships Great Britain set a European record whilst winning the men's 4x100m, while Emma Coburn set a championship record in the 3000m steeplechase.
+Rosângela Santos set a South American record in the 100m.
+An Asian record was set by Lyu Huihui in the javelin.

-On 24 January 2013, it was confirmed that the London Athletics Grand Prix, a Diamond League event, would be switched to the stadium.
+On 24 January 2013, it was confirmed that the London Athletics Grand Prix, a Diamond League event, would be switched to the stadium from Crystal Palace due to construction work on the stadium not commencing until 2014.
 In February 2013, it was announced that it would also hold a Paralympic athletics event on 28 July.
-In April Sainsbury's were announced as sponsors and the event was renamed the "Anniversary Games".
-At the event, David Weir set a world record for the T54 mile.
+Sainsbury's were announced as sponsors and the event was renamed the "Anniversary Games".
 The London Grand Prix was scheduled to move permanently to the stadium in 2016.
-However, due to the 2015 Rugby World Cup taking place in the stadium, using the original seating configuration, the opportunity came to move the Grand Prix to the stadium a year early, again under the name of the Anniversary Games.
-During the 2015 events national records were set by Dafne Schippers (100 m), Dina Asher-Smith (100 m), Shara Proctor (long jump), while Georgina Hermitage (400 m T37) and Sophie Hahn (100 m T38) set world records.
+However, due to the 2015 Rugby World Cup taking place in the stadium, using the original seating configuration.
+The meeting moved to the stadium a year early again under the name of the Anniversary Games.

-The Muller Anniversary Games, the fourth-anniversary event, took place in the stadium on 22–23 July 2016.
-The IPC Grand Prix events were incorporated alongside Diamond League events on the second day of the meet.
-At the event, Kendra Harrison broke the women's 100m hurdles world record, a time which has existed for 28 years.